blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/Directory_traversal.cs.md

 # Answer

 It is a  Directory traversal issue. 'fileName' parameter is not sanitized properly.
-Client users can over-write any OS files with the content she/he provides with the privileiges of the service account.
+Client users can over-write any OS files with the content she/he provides with the privileges of the service account.